HariSekhon/Knowledge-Base/travel.md

 It is common for the first flight to be delayed by 1.5 hours and then you don't have enough time to catch the second flight.
-Even more so if you have to go through security again.
+Even more so if you have to go through security again which can delay you by another 30-60 minutes.

 I have gotten stranded overnight in Warsaw like this on the way from London to Tbilisi, with no replacement flight for 24 hours.